What does clarifying shampoo do to colored hair? Get the lowdown.

 • Buildup from conditioner that has been left on for too long or layered with other products, like hairspray.

-This is great news if you want to keep your color bright and vibrant between salon visits, but it also means that clarifying shampoos should only be used occasionally—otherwise, you could end up stripping the color right out of your hair!
+It also means that clarifying shampoos should only be used occasionally—otherwise, you could end up stripping the color right out of your hair!

 If you do not have buildup in your hair that requires removal, you may want to use a moisturizing shampoo or shampoo bar instead.